Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 Set to `1` or `Y` to only run topline flagged programs

 ### _order_
-Set to unquoted, space-delimited list of SDTM and ADaM names to overwrite default order (e.g. `order=DM EC EX ADSL ADAE ADGOUT ADMI`)
+Set to unquoted, space-delimited list of SDTM and ADaM names to overwrite default order (e.g. `order=EC EX ADAE ADLB ADMI ADEFF`)

 ### _only_
 Set to unquoted, space-delimited list of program names to be the only programs in the batch run subset (e.g. `only=DM AE ADSL ADAE t-teae l-ae`)